GenericMappingTools/gmt/MAINTENANCE.md

 4. `ci-caches.yml` (Cache GMT remote data files and Windows vcpkg libraries needed for GitHub Actions CI)

   This workflow is run every Sunday at 12:00 (UTC).
 If new remote files are needed urgently, maintainers can manually uncomment the 'pull_request:' line in the ``ci-caches.yml`` file to refresh the cache.
-It uses the script `ci/install-dependencies-windows.sh` to cache the vcpkg libraries.
+The workflow uses the script `ci/install-dependencies-windows.sh` to cache the vcpkg libraries.

 5. `code-validator.yml` (Validate code consistency)